What Is Structural Engineering?

 Aside from that, it also studies a structure or an object’s relative external displacements, internal force, support reactions, accelerations, and stability.

-So what’s the main goal of a structural analysis?
+What’s the main goal of a structural analysis?

 The goal of this assessment is to ensure that the deformations in an object or structure will be much lower than the allowable limits set so that the structure won’t fail, thus ensuring safety and security.